Organ Transplant – Indications, Lab Tests, and Medications

 What is Organ Transplantation?

-Patients that meet criteria are placed on a transplant list and often establish medical care at a tertiary referral hospital.
+Patients that meet the criteria are placed on a transplant list and often establish medical care at a tertiary referral hospital.

 What are the Indications for Organ Transplant?

 Organ transplantation is indicated in individuals with end-stage organ disease that meet certain criteria.
 Solid organs that are commonly transplanted include the heart, lungs, liver, pancreas, and kidney.
-As medicine advances, other organs are beginning to be transplanted such as the uterus.
+As medicine advances, other organs are beginning to be transplanted, such as the uterus.
 Bone marrow transplant is an example of a non-solid organ transplant.

-What Laboratory Tests are Ordered in Organ Transplant Recipients?
+What are Laboratory Tests Ordered in Organ Transplant Recipients?

 Commonly ordered blood tests in transplant recipients typically include a CMP (comprehensive metabolic panel), CBC (complete blood cell count), and thyroid function studies (TSH, free T4).
 A urine analysis, pregnancy test (in women of reproductive age), and urine drug screen are also normally obtained.
-Urine is also normally sent for bacterial culture.
+Urine is also sent for bacterial culture.
 Your doctor may order blood tests evaluating for exposure to certain viruses such as human immunodeficiency virus (HIV), cytomegalovirus (CMV), and viral hepatitis (types A, B, and C).
-They will also normally test for tuberculosis with a purified protein derivative (PPD) skin test, serum quantiferon, and chest x-ray.
+They will also test for tuberculosis with a purified protein derivative (PPD) skin test, serum quantiferon, and chest x-ray.

 What are the Complications of Organ Transplant?